Select the Right Ethernet Cable

 By Cable Speed

-According to different cable speeds, the most common network cables can be divided into Category 5, Category 5e, Category 6, Category 6a, Category 7, and Category 8 Ethernet cables.
-The biggest difference between these different Ethernet cable types is their data transmission speed and bandwidth.
-Check the table below to know the performance of these different Ethernet cable types from Cat5 to Cat8 at a glance:
+Ethernet cables are commonly classified according to their transmission speeds into categories: Category 5, Category 5e, Category 6, Category 6a, Category 7, and Category 8 cables.
+The primary distinction among these types lies in their data transmission capacity and bandwidth.
+The table below summarizes the performance specifications for these Ethernet cable types from Cat5 to Cat8:

-After understanding the performance of different types of network cables, you may find that the Ethernet cables are interchangeable and backward compatible as well.
-In other words, the priority of these Ethernet cables from Cat5 to Cat8 is Cat8>Cat7>Cat6a>Cat6>Cat5e>Cat5.
-For detailed information, you can click Cat5 vs Cat5e vs Cat6 Ethernet Cables Quick View.
+Seeing the specified performances of the various Ethernet cable categories, you'll notice that these cables support interchangeability and backward compatibility.
+The prioritization of Ethernet cables from Cat5 to Cat8 is as follows: Cat8>Cat7>Cat6a>Cat6>Cat5e>Cat5.
+For more details, you can visit our link on Cat5 vs Cat5e vs Cat6 Ethernet Cables Quick View.

 By Shielding Type: Shielded vs. Unshielded Cable